About the state regulatory system for community housing

 The Queensland State Regulatory System for Community Housing (QSRSCH) is the Queensland system for registering, monitoring and regulating local government and prescribed state providers of community housing, including Indigenous councils.

-All local governments funded by us (Department of Housing and Public Works) to provide community housing in Queensland must be registered under the QSRSCH to continue their funding relationship.
+All local governments funded under the Housing Act 2003 to provide community housing in Queensland must be registered under the QSRSCH to continue their funding relationship.

 This ensures that local government providers meet national service standards and are held to the same industry-based performance outcomes as nationally registered providers.